Wolayita Zone: Geography

-The soil of the Wolayta is of heavy red color which becomes brown and black during the rains and has the fragility and the softness of sand.
-The dry period makes the soil hard as brick, making ploughing and digging possible after the rains.
-The layer of soil is very deep—an average of 30 meters—in both the plains and the hills, as verified during the drilling of wells.
-The soil is fertile and produce two crops per year when the rains are regular.
+The soil in Wolayta is predominantly heavy and red in color, turning brown to black during the rainy season.
+It possesses a sandy texture—fragile and soft when moist—but hardens like brick during dry periods, making ploughing and digging feasible only after rainfall.
+The soil layer is remarkably deep, averaging around 30 meters in both plains and hills, as confirmed through well drilling.
+Its fertility supports the cultivation of two crops annually, provided the rains are consistent.

 Climate

 Wolaita's climate has a bimodal rainfall pattern that lasts from March to October.
 The first rainy season lasts from March to May.
 The season lasts from July to October, with a peak in July and August.
 Over the last 43 years, the average annual rainfall has been 1,014 mm.
 The average yearly temperature is 19.9 °C, with monthly temperatures ranging from 17.7 °C in July to 22.1 °C in February and March.

 The climate is stable, with temperature variation between 24 and 30 °C during the day and 16 to 20 °C at night, all year round.
-The year is divided into two seasons: the wet season (balguwa) from June to October, and the dry season (boniya) from October to June, broken in February by a short period of so-called "little rains" (baddessa).
+The year is divided into two seasons: the wet season (balgguwaa) from June to October, and the dry season (boniya) from October to June, broken in February by a short period of so-called "little rains" (badhdheesaa).
 The average rainfall for the entire region is 1350 mm per year.

-The dry season is characterized by a strong wind which blows from the east.
-During the wet seasons, heavy precipitation and violent storms which, at the end of the season can last a full evening or night are common events.
-Fog can be seen in the valleys almost every morning of the rainy season; it then evaporates in the first hours of the sun.
-In both dry and wet seasons either hail which destroys crops or tornadoes, which knock down trees, are possible events.
+The dry season is marked by strong easterly winds, while the wet season brings heavy rainfall and violent storms—often lasting through the evening or night toward the end of the season.
+Fog frequently settles in the valleys each morning during the rainy period, dissipating with the first rays of sunlight.
+Both hail, which can devastate crops, and tornadoes, capable of uprooting trees, are potential hazards in both dry and wet seasons.